Getting started

 Not a R's replacement

-Not low level R
+Not a low level R

 Even though, in the future types will help building faster code, their goal is more about data modeling and safety.